Riumin/SpringerLink-journal-parser/README.md

 ## Warning

-I wrote this scripts as an extension of the existing [Sci-Hub](http://sci-hub.tw) project, which unlock most of the copyright journals.
-It could a great violence in the name of academic freedom.
+I wrote this scripts as an extension of the existing [Sci-Hub](http://sci-hub.tw) project, which unlocks most of the copyright journals.
+It could be a great violence in the name of academic freedom.
 Please pay attention.